-- 2. Rehab.
-Individualized physical therapy programs are the most useful for these young baseball players.
-The program should include elbow range of motion and strength exercises and should progress to include strengthening of the forearm, upper arm, shoulder, back, and core. - 3.
-Return to pitching.
-Players can return to throwing when they are pain-free and have full range of motion and strength.
-They should progress gradually from nonthrowing positions (like designated hitter), through less throwing positions (like first and second base), to fulleffort throwing positions.
-A return to pitching program, which outlines a progression of the number and the distance of throws, should be discussed and instituted for these young pitchers.
+3. Return to pitching.
+Players can return to throwing when they are pain-free with full range of motion and strength.
+They should progress gradually from non-throwing positions (like designated hitter), through less-throwing positions (like first and second base), to full-effort throwing positions.
+A return-to-pitching program, which outlines a progression of the number and distance of throws, should be discussed and set up for these young pitchers.

 Most cases of Little League elbow clear up with rest and conservative management as described previously.
-However, the timeline for recovery, as with most overuse injuries, is different for every athlete.
-Not following the treatment plan may lead to long-term disability or deformity, including such conditions as osteoarthritis.
+However, the timeline for recovery, as with most overuse injuries, differs for each athlete.
+Not following the treatment plan may lead to long-term disability or deformity, including conditions like osteoarthritis.